trinodb/trino/presto-docs/src/main/sphinx/connector/cassandra.rst

 Property Name                                      Description
 ================================================== ======================================================================
 ``cassandra.contact-points``                       Comma-separated list of hosts in a Cassandra cluster.
 The Cassandra
-                                                   driver will use these contact points to discover cluster topology.
+                                                   driver uses these contact points to discover cluster topology.
                                                    At least one Cassandra host is required.

-``cassandra.native-protocol-port``                 The Cassandra server port running the native client protocol
+``cassandra.native-protocol-port``                 The Cassandra server port running the native client protocol,
-                                                   (defaults to ``9042``).
+                                                   defaults to ``9042``.

 ``cassandra.consistency-level``                    Consistency levels in Cassandra refer to the level of consistency
                                                    to be used for both read and write operations.
 More information